Could The Car You Drive Make a Difference in a Crash?

-Posted on behalf of Mark F. Griffin of D'Amico & Pettinicchi, LLC on Feb 04, 2015 in Fatal Motor Vehicle Accidents
+Posted on behalf of Mark F. Griffin of D'Amico & Pettinicchi, LLC on Feb 04, 2015 in Car Accidents

 A recent study seems to indicate this may be the case.
 The study, conducted by the Insurance Institute for Highway Safety, looked at the deadly car accidents involving mass-market vehicles, that occurred between the years of 2009 and 2012.
 The study determined that overall SUVs performed best.